-It took me a long time to figure out that our liver and gall bladder are so affected by hormonal changes during menopause.
+It took me a long time to figure out that our liver and gall bladder are so affected by hormonal changes as we age.

-Not one health, medical or exercise professional I sought support from in terms of my weight, bloating and changing heart health spoke to me about my liver.
-And yes, that was partly because my bloods were in the ‘normal range’.
-I had these checked too.
-So when I learnt, through my women’s healthy ageing studies, that the liver and gall-bladder both change in structure and function as we move towards post-menopause, my upper abdominal weight gain, bloating and increasing cholesterol levels and fatigue made sense.
-On HRT at the time, I also learnt that HRT places an additional burden on the liver, as do all medications that many of take as we move through menopause.
+But reading this research was my saviour.
+Because when I learnt, through my women’s healthy ageing studies, that the liver and gall-bladder both change in structure and function as we move towards post-menopause, my upper abdominal weight gain, bloating and increasing cholesterol levels and fatigue made sense.
+On oral HRT at the time, I also learnt that HRT places an additional burden on the liver, as do all medications that many women take as we move through menopause.

 “There is an interplay of hormonal issues and ageing that create a unique path for development of liver problems and liver disease in menopausal women, making chronic liver disease a significant burden on women’s health in their post-menopause years.”
 [Brady, C., 2015].*

 Changing weight, cholesterol and bloating can send us into further health chaos as we move through menopause.
 Whilst the focus is usually on cardiac health when we visit our Doctor with changing cholesterol and weight (which it should be), how many of us are being told that our liver health matters too?